syncfusion-content/winui-docs/winui/Cartesian-Charts/Trackball.md

 The axis label will be viewed when the [`ShowTrackballInfo`]() property is set to true.
 The default value of [`ShowTrackballInfo`]() is `false`.

-### Axis label alignment

-The alignment of the axis label can be defined using the [`AxisLabelAlignment`]() property.
-By default, the axis label will positioned in center.

-* `Auto` - used to align in Near/Far positions based on the trackball movement.
-* `Far` - used to align in far from the position of trackball.
-* `Near` -used to align in near to the position of trackball.
-* `Center` - used to align to the center of the trackball.

 {% tabs %}

 {% highlight xml %}